Difference Between Would Have and Will Have

 It is used as a helping verb in the past tense and is supported by the third form of the verb.
 It is also used in the conditional tense.

-In other words, it used to indicate something that did not happen.
+In other words, it is used to indicate something that did not happen.
 For example, he would have been sad had he not seen you.

 Would have is also used as the past tense form of will have.
 ‘Have’ in this remains unchanged.
 And because of this, the third form of the verb remains constant.

 It is also used to form the result of the past unreal conditionals in a sentence.
-That is, if one clause of the sentence expresses the unreal conditionals, then it would have is used to show the result of that clause.
+That is, if one clause of the sentence expresses the unreal conditionals, then it would have been used to show the result of that clause.

 For example, if I had known they were non-vegetarians, I would have made steak for them.